 Plastic parts feel breakable

-While most of the mugs on our list work well for hot or cold beverages, they are generally better at one or the other.
-That’s not the case with this mug from Zojirushi.
+While most of the mugs on our list work well for hot or cold beverages, they are generally better at one or the other—but that’s not the case with this mug from Zojirushi.
 It retains drink temperature for at least six hours, no matter if you take your coffee hot or iced.
-And our product tester added that her experience with the mug was even better than the company advertises, as her coffee was warm enough to drink nearly twelve hours after brewing.
-"All results considered," she wrote, "we're confident saying the Zojirushi can’t be beat when it comes to insulation."
+Our experience with the mug was even better than the company advertises: Coffee was warm enough to drink nearly 12 hours after brewing.

 Available in 12 and 16 ounces, the Zojirushi mug also wins points for design and easy drinking.
-The flip-top cap not only helps keep the mug from leaking but also keeps the drinking spout protected and clean.
-The cap also includes a lock to keep it from coming undone in your bag.
+The flip-top cap not only helps keep the mug from leaking, but it also keeps the drinking spout protected and clean.
+The cap includes a lock to keep it from coming undone in your bag, as well.

 Safe in both microwave and dishwasher